CiscoDevNet/intersight-powershell/docs/Get-IntersightApplianceFileSystemOpStatus.md

 ```

 ### -Organization
-Specifies the organization, to fetch the VirtualizationIweHostVswitch under it.
+Specifies the organization, to fetch the ApplianceFileSystemOpStatus under it.

 ```yaml
 Type: OrganizationOrganizationRelationship